 - Preheat oven to 180•c and lightly grease or line a loaf pan.
 Mash banana until very smooth.
-Stir in coconut sugar, baking soda and salt briefly until just mixed.
+Stir in coconut sugar, baking soda, flour and salt briefly until just mixed.
 Don't overmix otherwise the bread will be tough.

 - Add in the vanilla, coconut oil and almond mylk and mix until smooth.

 - Pour one cup of batter into another medium sized bowl.
 In a small dish, mix 3 tbsp cacao with 3 tbsp boiling water.
 Add to the medium bowl of batter and stir until smooth.

 - Add another 3 tbsp of boiling water to the remaining batter and mix well.

 - Put half a cup of each batter into the loaf tin, layering up until no batter remains.
 Swirl around with a chopstick to create a marble effect.